hicommonwealth/commonwealth/common_knowledge/Farcaster-Contests.md

 - Consumer: `pnpm start-consumer`
 - App: `pnpm start`

 Also ensure that ngrok is running.
+Don't copy-paste the command from the ngrok website– use the aforementioned script.

 ## Add the Upvote cast action